FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Conditionals/README.md

 let x = 5;

 if (x) {
-  console.log('x is truthy'); // this will be printed to the console, because 5 is considered to be truthy } else {
+  console.log("x is truthy"); // this will be printed to the console, because 5 is considered to be truthy } else {
-  console.log('x is falsy');
+  console.log("x is falsy");
 }

 x = 0;

 if (x) {
-  console.log('x is truthy');
+  console.log("x is truthy");
 } else {
-  console.log('x is falsy'); // this will be printed to the console, because 0 is considered to be falsy }
+  console.log("x is falsy"); // this will be printed to the console, because 0 is considered to be falsy }
 ```